bob-fornal/work-notes/Media/Social/Twitter--Thoughts-and-Ideas.md

 * 5 of my favourite creators on Twitter

 Pro tip - End with "What about you?" or "What else?" to get some replies and engagement.

+### Write a Quote

+Be strategic with it.

+Find something that goes BAM and you can easily go viral with it.